Best Sleeping Pad Size for a Hyundai Tucson

 Feature Weekend Warrior Wisdom

 Dimensions (Length & Width) For a Hyundai Tucson, you're generally looking for something around 72 inches long and 24-30 inches wide.
-I once tried to fit a 76-inch pad and my head was against the tailgate.
+Fit a 76-inch pad and your head ends up against the tailgate.
 You need to measure your car with the seats down.
 What nobody tells beginners: the sloped seats eat up usable length.
 AutoRoamer confirms 72x24-30 inches is the sweet spot.

 Thickness Don't go under 3 inches.
 Seriously.
 My first pad was 1.5 inches, and I felt every single bump and ripple in the ground underneath my car.
 For actual comfort, especially if you're a side sleeper, more cushion is better.
 Wirecutter suggests 3 inches thick for comfort.